What Is A Small Estate Affidavit In Texas?

 Where Do You Get A Small Estate Affidavit In Texas?

 An Attorney can assist you in preparing a Small Estate Affidavit.
 In addition, many of the court websites have a Small Estate Affidavit form that can be downloaded and completed.
-If you are unsure, please hire an attorney to assist you.
+If you are unsure, please an Experienced Probate Attorney to assist you.

 What Are The Requirements For A Small Estate Affidavit?